 - 14.1.
 The Commission shall report findings about recipients of the scholarships each year to the Legislative Oversight Commission on Education Accountability.
-Such reports will include the following: - 14.1.a.
-Information on the recipients' demographics including race, income and other variables gathered by the Commission. - 14.1.b.
-Information on students who graduate from college in West Virginia having utilized the PROMISE Scholarship as indicated in Section 10.1 of this rule.
+Such reports will shall include the following: - 14.1.a.
+14.1.1.
+Information on the recipients' demographics including race, income, and other variables gathered by the Commission. - 14.1.b.
+14.1.2.
+Information on students recipients who graduate from college in West Virginia having utilized the PROMISE Scholarship as indicated in Section 10.1 of this rule and continue to live in West Virginia after graduation, obtain employment in West Virginia after graduation, and Enroll in post-graduate education programs; and - 14.1.3.
+Any other information deemed necessary by the Commission to assess the effectiveness of the PROMISE Scholarship Program.